openssl/general-policies/policies/policy-change-process.md

 The Review Process
 ---------------------

-If the submitter is not a member of OMC, an OMC member is selected to watch over the review process and propose the final approval vote.
+If the submitter is not a member of [OMC], an OMC member is selected to watch over the review process and propose the final approval vote.

 Adjustments to the change proposal happen via the normal GitHub pull request